jhuapl-bio/microbert/README.md

 # Setup and run from Docker container

-Before starting the container, you must have a preconfigured /data directory on your host machine that contains the relevant data_processor file, tokenizer, and trained model weights.
+Before starting the container, you must have a preconfigured model directory on your host machine that contains the relevant data_processor file, tokenizer, and trained model weights.
 This directory should follow the structure below:
 ```
-data/
-├── InstaDeepAI__nucleotide-transformer-v2-50m-multi-species/
+MODEL_DIR/
   └── base_model/
   └── data_processor/
   └── model/
-├── LongSafari__hyenadna-large-1m-seqlen-hf/
-  └── base_model/
-  └── data_processor/
-  └── model/
-└── zhihan1996__DNABERT-2-117M/
-  └── base_model/
-  └── data_processor/
-  └── model/
-├── input/
-├── output/
 ```
-All of the above are available for download at [Hugging Face Directory](put hugging face link here)
+This type of directory is available for download at [HuggingFace](https://huggingface.co/jhuapl-bio)

 ### Directory Details
-- **`data/MODEL_NAME/base_model`**
+- **`MODEL_DIR/base_model`**
   Holds the base_model and tokenizer files necessary for preprocessing input sequences and loading fine-tuned model.
+- **`MODEL_DIR/data_processor`**
+  Contains the data processor used to store and encode model inference labels.
-- **`data/MODEL_NAME/model`**
+- **`MODEL_DIR/model`**
   Contains the trained model weight files (e.g., `model.safetensors`) that are loaded in for evaluating sequences.
-- **`data/MODEL_NAME/data_processor`**
-  Includes the data processor used to encode and process sequences
-- **`/data/input`**
-  Directory to store sequence fasta files for inference
-- **`/data/output`**
-  Destination for inference results.

-### Supported Models
-Currently, batched inference is supported for the following base models:
-- `InstaDeepAI/nucleotide-transformer-v2-50m-multi-species`
-- `LongSafari/hyenadna-large-1m-seqlen-hf`
-- `zhihan1996/DNABERT-2-117M`

 ### Build the Container
 From the project root, build the image:
 ```
 docker build --tag microbert .
 ```

 ### Run the Container
 Run the container and mount your local `data/` directory into the container at `/analysis/data`:
 ```
 docker run -d --rm \
   --name microbert \